Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 At a glance

 Computers, smartphones and other forms of technology are important to many people and companies today.
 The subsequent dependency on technology creates a demand for information technology (IT) professionals.
-In fact, according to the U.S. Bureau of Labor Statistics (BLS), the employment rate in information technology is projected to increase by 15% between 2021 and 2031.
+In fact, according to the U.S. Bureau of Labor Statistics (BLS), the employment rate in information technology is projected to have about 377,500 openings each year.

 Why earning a master's degree in information technology can be valuable